-Question — For some years now the various world religions have been receiving increasing attention in popular books and magazines, and the basic tenets are often outlined in comparison with our Christian Scriptures.
+Question — For some years now the various world religions have been receiving increasing attention in popular books and magazines, and the basic tenets are often outlined in comparison with our Christian scriptures.
 However, I find it somewhat confusing.
-It is simple enough to see the similarity in the ethics of the different faiths, the Golden Rule, the fatherhood of God, and so forth; but in all this welter of beliefs, rituals and legends I hardly know what I believe now.
+It is simple enough to see the similarity in the ethics of the different faiths, the Golden Rule, for example; but in all this welter of beliefs, rituals and legends I hardly know what I believe now.

 Comment — Does your thought come down to this: is there any touchstone by which we can test the validity of any belief, whatever its source?